Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 This means careless development  [Test Driven Development](../../tests/asDrive)

-This means careless development with QA in the loop as TDD LINK! and the hope they give fast feedback.
+This means careless development with QA in the loop as TDD LINK! and the hope that they will give fast feedback.
 This overloads the QA

 ### Sandbox and greenhouses